locka99/opcua/docs/cross-compile.md

 # Cross-compiling OPC UA for Rust

-IMPORTANT - These notes cut and pasted from the sources below.
-They have not been extensively tested but are known to work with the Windows 10 Linux subsystem.

-The [bug](https://github.com/locka99/opcua/issues/24) was raised asking how to cross-compile OPC UA for Rust and someone kindly answered with references to the following
-links:

-Raspberry Pi is the target architecture.
+## Credit

+These notes are derived from the following sources

 1. Install cross-compile utilities as shown [here](https://github.com/sodiumoxide/sodiumoxide)
 2. Follow malbarbo's answer [here](https://stackoverflow.com/questions/37375712/cross-compile-rust-openssl-for-raspberry-pi-2)

-Below is the pertinent information extracted from these links:
+## Intro

+The [bug](https://github.com/locka99/opcua/issues/24) was raised asking how to cross-compile OPC UA for Rust and someone kindly answered with references.
+The links above were derived into a known working solution.

+Raspberry Pi is the target architecture and I used Linux Subsystem for Windows with Debian to work through the steps.

 ## Cross-Compiling for armv7-unknown-linux-gnueabihf

-Adapted from from sodiumoxide readme:
+These steps are derived from from sodiumoxide [readme](https://github.com/sodiumoxide/sodiumoxide):

 1. Install dependencies and toolchain: